Last year – 2021 – marked the 45th anniversary of the launching of Congregation Beth Tikvah.

 CBT is an essentially volunteer-led congregation.
 From Day One, volunteers turned a ranch house into a synagogue building; they accept positions as committee chairs; they plan wonderful events to honor our clergy or individual members; they prepare food for special events; they take care of our house and grounds; ten of them have become congregation presidents; they accept Board of Trustee positions; they have worked to sustain our weekly BINGO fundraiser; they lead Sisterhood and Men’s Club…I see innumerable occasions when our volunteers have stepped up to do their “thing.”

 Our lay leaders are our members.
-They lead services when Rabbis Nathan or Gans is unavailable; they conduct Shiva services as needed; they are gabbis, Torah readers, lifters and tiers, ushers and minyanaires; they create an annual Chick Shabbat; they transport books and Torahs to other venues when necessary.
+They lead services when our Rabbis are unavailable; they conduct Shiva services as needed; they are gabbis, Torah readers, lifters and tiers, ushers and minyanaires; they create an annual Chick Shabbat; they transport books and Torahs to other venues when necessary.

 We are a congregation of charitable donors.
 We have had two very successful capital fund drives which enabled us to build the school and library wing in 1982 and the sanctuary/social hall and kitchen wing in 1989.
 We have raised funds to replace the roof, the exterior doors and the HVAC.
 We were able to reduce our mortgage, thanks to our donors.
 We have fundraised for our Half-Shekel campaign, for the Chai Fund to support those who are unable to pay full dues.
 In 2010, 18 families invested in the Marlton Investment Club which helped pay for an executive director and a rabbinic intern, and many members have become part of the Life & Legacy Program and donate to our Kol Nidre Appeal.
 Somehow, our generous members step up to the challenge and sustain our existence, and we are so grateful to all of them.